aerickt/lapwing-for-beginners/src/Chapter-08.md

 The `PAEUR` outline cannot be assigned to both of these words.
 This is where `AE` comes into play.
 It is a secondary chord that can represent the same vowel as `AEU` when there is conflict.

-In these conflicts involving the "long a" sound, one word will use `AEU`.
+In these conflicts involving the *long a* sound, one word will use `AEU`.
 This is the word with higher priority.
 The other word will use `AE`; this is the word with lower priority.
 Spelling is used to determine the priority to assign to a word.

 ### Highest priority: "ai" or "ei" spellings